MicroPasts/baiConsolidationInRstats/readme.md

 # License

 The scripts are under MIT.
-These data and maps are CC-BY.
+The data and maps are CC-BY.

 # Authors